 Tomorrowland Secrets and Facts

 There’s a special phone booth in Tomorrowland where you can pick up the receiver and listen to something interesting.
-The booth is located near the Lunching Pad quick-service counter.
+The booth is located near the Lunching Pad quick-service counter (under the Tomorrowland Transit Authority and Astro Orbiter).

 The TTA (Tomorrowland Transit Authority) was once known as WEDway Peoplemover after Walter Elias Disney.